^

 Storage conditions

-Storage conditions - at room temperature.
+Storage conditions: at room temperature.

 Shelf life

-Shelf life is 2 years.
+The shelf life is 2 years.

 Manufacturer